Fukuoka: Wards

-Cityscape

 Demographics

 As of November 2018, the city had an estimated population of 1,581,527 and a population density of 4,515.64 pd/sqkm.
 The total area is 343.39 km2.
 Fukuoka is Japan's youngest major city and has Japan's fastest growing population.
 Between December 2012 and December 2017, the proportion of foreign-born residents increased faster than any other major city in Japan, including Tokyo.

 There were 171 homeless residents counted in 2018's annual survey, down from a high of 969 in 2009.

 As of March 2023, Fukuoka had a population of 1,632,713 with 770,276 males and 862,437 females.

 Economy

 Fukuoka is the economic center of the Kyushu region, with an economy largely focused on the service sector.
 It is also the largest startup city in Japan, and is the only economic zone for startups.
-They have various services for startups like startup visa, tax reduction, and free business consultations.
+They have various services for startups like startup visas, tax reductions, and free business consultations.
 Fukuoka has the highest business-opening rate in Japan.
 Large companies headquartered in the city include Iwataya and Kyushu Electric Power.
 Fukuoka is also the home of many small firms playing a supportive role in the logistics, IT, and high-tech manufacturing sectors.
 Most of the region's heavy manufacturing takes place in the nearby city of Kitakyushu.

 The GDP in Greater Fukuoka, Fukuoka Metropolitan Employment Area, was US$101.6 billion in 2010.
 Fukuoka is the primary economic center of the Fukuoka-Kitakyushu metropolitan area, which is the 4th largest economy in Japan.
 As of 2014, the area's PPP-adjusted GDP is estimated to be larger than those of metropolitan areas such as Melbourne, Kuala Lumpur, Lima, Vienna, Barcelona and Rome.

 Several regional broadcasters are based in the city, including Fukuoka Broadcasting Corporation, Kyushu Asahi Broadcasting, Love FM, RKB Mainichi Broadcasting, and Television Nishinippon Corporation.

 The port of Hakata and Fukuoka Airport also make the city a key regional transportation hub.
 Fukuoka houses the headquarters of Kyushu Railway Company (JR Kyushu) and Nishi-Nippon Railroad.
 Air Next, a subsidiary of All Nippon Airways, is headquartered in Hakata-ku; prior to its dissolution, Harlequin Air was also headquartered in Hakata-ku.

 Fukuoka has its own stock exchange, founded in 1949.
 It is one of six in Japan.

 Fukuoka is one of the most affordable cities in Japan.